-American gored by bull out of ICU
+American gored by bull in Spain out of intensive care

 Madrid — A 20-year-old American man who was badly gored during a bull-running festival is out of intensive care and improving, a spokesman for the Clinic Hospital in western Salamanca said Monday.

 Benjamin Miller, from Georgia, was out of danger and not likely to have to undergo any further operations, the spokesman said.
 He spoke on condition of anonymity in keeping with hospital rules.